 General description of the Rocas Atoll reef food web

-The reef food web of the Rocas Atoll is dominated by algal primary producers, particularly algal turfs and the red macroalgae Digenea simplex, which accounted for 74% and 19% of the total living biomass (1089.9 g·m-2), respectively (Figure 1).
+The reef food web of the Rocas Atoll was dominated by algal primary producers, particularly algal turfs and the red macroalgae Digenea simplex, which accounted for 74% and 19% of the total living biomass (1089.9 g·m-2), respectively (Figure 1).
 The decomposition of this algae biomass generates detritus, accounting for 1% of the total biomass.
 Micro and macro invertebrates combined accounted for 4% of the total living biomass, while reef fish accounted for 2%.
 Algal turf, macroalgae and detritus were the main food items for micro invertebrates, macro invertebrates and herbivorous/detritivorous fish (40-70% of their diet).
 Reef sharks, sea birds and cephalopods occupied a similar position in the highest trophic levels, ranging between levels 3.2 and 3.5.
 They had a generalist diet, with each item representing less than 10% of diet composition.
 Total reef fish biomass was estimated in 24.2 g·m-2, from which herbivorous/detritivorous fish accounted for 49% followed by invertivorous fish (22.5%), generalist predators (19.5%) and reef sharks (9%; Figures 1, 2).

 Fig.1.
 Food web of the Rocas Atoll ecosystem (year 2012).
 Each functional group is shown as a square and its size is proportional to the biomass’ square root.
 The food web’s groups are represented by their trophic levels (TL, y-axis) and linked by predator-prey relationships showed as lines representing the relative prey’s contribution in the predator’s diet.
 Organisms’ shapes are not to scale.